Staci082/Pictionary/README.md

 # Doodle Martians

 Welcome to this Online Multiplayer Pictionary Game, "Doodle Martians", a fun and interactive online game where players can draw, guess, and have a great time together.
-This project is built using the MERN stack (MongoDB, Express.js, React, Node.js), TypeScript, and utilizes the power of socket.io for real-time communication.

 !
 You can play the game [here](https://doodle-martians.vercel.app/)

 ## Table of Contents